compose-spec/compose-spec/05-services.md

   - ./b.env
 ```

-Relative path must be resolved from the Compose file's parent folder.
+Relative path are resolved from the Compose file's parent folder.
 As absolute paths prevent the Compose
 file from being portable, Compose warns users when such a path is used to set `env_file`.

 Environment variables declared in the [environment](#environment) section